shivam6497/Chat-App/README.md

 ## Frontend

 The frontend is a Vite app.
-It currently connects to the deployed Socket.IO server configured in `Frontend/src/socket.ts`.
+It currently connects to the deployed Socket.IO server configured in the `Frontend/src/socket.ts` file.

 ### Install